 To inform the new guidance, we have:

-The Collaborative will publish the final guidance in autumn 2021.
+The Collaborative will publish the survey report and final guidance in autumn 2021.